A Conversation with a Sustainable Jewelry Designer: Valerie Madison Fine Jewelry

 Sign up for our mailing list!

-The majority of your designs are made of recycled metals and ethically-sourced diamonds.
+learn the facts here now The majority of your designs are made of recycled metals and ethically-sourced diamonds.
 Why was it important for you to source your materials this way?

 We all have ways we can help the planet by reducing our footprints and I knew I could make an impact by choosing to work with recycled metals and avoiding refineries that did not share my values.
 The same goes for the necessity of sourcing conflict-free diamonds.